madgeek-arc/arc-expenses/arc-expenses-backend/arc-expenses-docker/README.md

 `docker-compose down` stops and deletes the containers.

 #info
-For development purposes this project assumes that the eic-registry `Dockerfile` is located in `../eic-registry`.
+For development purposes this project assumes that shibboleth sp-idp and apache runs locally but service/registry are deployed on another machine (marilyn)
 For production the latest war file from jenkins is going to be fetched.
+Also, local idp and ldap db will not be used.